-In 2019, as in the previous years, there were fewer large businesses performing R&D, but they spent more: approximately 115 businesses with 400 or more employees performed R&D in Scotland, compared to 3,200 businesses with less than 100 employees.
-Businesses with 400 or more employees accounted for nearly two thirds of BERD expenditure (63.2%), whereas the more numerous smaller
+In 2020, as in the previous years, there were fewer large businesses performing R&D, but they spent more: approximately 125 businesses with 400 or more employees performed R&D in Scotland, compared to 3,345 businesses with less than 100 employees.
+Businesses with 400 or more employees accounted for over half of BERD expenditure (55.6%), whereas the more numerous smaller businesses (less than 100 employees) accounted for 23.1% (Figure 7).
+As follows, businesses with 400 or more employees had a much higher average expenditure on R&D (£6.4 million per business) than businesses with less than 100 employees (£99 thousand per business).